HamzaLabib/EmoNest/README.md

-# ImoNest
+# EmoNest

 ## 📘 Project Overview
-ImoNest is a child-friendly emotional expression mobile application developed using React Native and Node.js.
+EmoNest is a child-friendly emotional expression mobile application developed using React Native and Node.js.
 It allows children to interact with a chatbot, select moods, and record emotional logs in a safe and empathetic environment.
 The app includes both child and parent interfaces, and a backend API for user authentication and data management.

 ## Features
 - User authentication (login/signup)